 R.C.
 4903.221 provides, in part, that any person "who may be adversely affected" by a PUCO proceeding is entitled to seek intervention in that proceeding.
-The interests of Ohio's residential customers may be "adversely affected" by this case, especially if the customers were unrepresented in a proceeding where they will pay AES Ohio profit (so-called "shared savings") for energy efficiency programs.
+The interests of Ohio's residential customers may be "adversely affected," especially if the customers are unrepresented in a proceeding where AES seeks to charge them more money for their electric utility service.
 Thus, this element of the intervention standard in R.C.
 4903.221 is satisfied.